stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.fields/fieldtoa/get_usepassim/_index.md

 ---
+title: Aspose::Words::Fields::FieldToa::get_UsePassim method
-title: get_UsePassim
+linktitle: get_UsePassim
 second_title: Aspose.Words for C++ API Reference
-description: Gets or sets whether to replace five or more different page references to the same authority with "passim", which is used to indicate that a word or passage occurs frequently in the work cited.
+description: Aspose::Words::Fields::FieldToa::get_UsePassim method.
+Gets or sets whether to replace five or more different page references to the same authority with "passim", which is used to indicate that a word or passage occurs frequently in the work cited in C++.
 type: docs
 weight: 118
 url: /cpp/aspose.words.fields/fieldtoa/get_usepassim/